 Cape Verde is named after Cap Vert (or 'Green Cape') in Senegal, the westernmost point of continental Africa.
 It's also known as Cabo Verde.

 Located in the Atlantic about 500km west of Senegal, the Cape Verde archipelago offers travellers a heady mix of mountains, beaches and pretty seaside villages.

 Santo Antão is ideal for long hikes, while São Vicente is home to Mindelo, known as the island's cultural capital because of its trendy clubs and bars.

 On Sal and Maio, find gorgeous beaches with pristine white sands, and on far-flung Fogo and Brava, check out dramatic volcanic landscapes and stunning turquoise bays.

 Temperatures are almost always warm, with an average of 24C in January and up to 30C in September.
 The rainy season is from July to the end of October.

 For further information about Cape Verde visit capeverde.com.

-As a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, the latest FCO advice for Cape Verde can be found here.
+As a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, read the latest FCDO advice for Cape Verde.